benvaljean/benvaljean.github.io/_posts/2007-05-30-Registry_(Windows).markdown

         -   Policies:
             -   DontDisplayLastUserName: (0 or 1) Set this to 1 and upon
                 relogging in the last user name to do will not be shown.
+            -   VerboseStatus: (0 or 1) When enababled this will show verbose information when logging on or off or booting up or shutting down.
+Useful for dignosing slow startups.
             -   Explorer:
                 -   ClassicShell: (0 or 1) Set to 1 to disable most of
                     the Windows 98+ features in Explorer.
 Features